Click here for a printable version of this page.

 white flecks that can even be used by researchers to designate

 individuals.
-(Indonesian coelacanths may be more brown than blue).
-The white flecks afford camouflage against a backdrop of dark lava walls encrusted with white oyster shells.
+(Indonesian coelacanths were first thought to be more brown than blue, but this was probably a post mortem condition).
+The white flecks afford camouflage against a backdrop of dark lava walls encrusted with lywhite oyster shells.

 Scientists believed individual coelacanths may live as long as 60 years, but there is still confusion as to how many scale growth rings are laid down each year: one or two- possibly resulting from multiple nutrient cycles in the shifting currents.
 Reseacher, Hans Fricke, however, writing in Marine Biology, takes a different tact.
 He says it is virtually impossible to detect age or growth changes in coelacanths observed by submersible for 20 plus years at the Comoros.
 On top of that, the rate of replacement in observed colonies indicated only two or three deaths per year.
 Comparing coelacanths, to a well known species of grouper, Dr Fricke estimated individuals may live to the age 103!